10 RFP Facts That Will Help You Win More Bids

 1. Companies respond to an average of 150 RFPs per year.

-As a small or medium size business, could you even imagine finding the time to submit 150 RFPs?
+As a small or medium-sized business, could you even imagine finding the time to submit 150 RFPs?
 Of course not!
-To break it down, Loopio reported in their 2021 RFP Response Trend and Benchmarks Report (“Benchmarks Report”) that 38% of companies submit 51-250 RFPs, 39% submit 10-50 RFPs a year, and 17% submit over 250.
-In our experience, there is a direct correlation between the number of proposals businesses submit and the size of the organization.
+To break it down, Loopio reported in their 2021 RFP Response Trend and Benchmarks Report (“Benchmarks Report”) that 38% of companies submit 51-250 RFPs, 39% submit 10-50 RFPs a year and 17% submit over 250.
+In our experience, there’s a direct correlation between the number of proposals businesses submit and the size of the organization.

 2. A dedicated ownership process results in more RFP submissions.